Liceu: Bombing and civil war (1862–1940)

-On 7 November 1893, during the season's opening night and the second act of Rossin's opera Guillaume Tell, two Orsini bombs were thrown into the Liceu's stalls.
+On 7 November 1893, during the season's opening night and the second act of Rossini’s opera Guillaume Tell, two Orsini bombs were thrown into the Liceu's stalls.
 Although only one of the bombs exploded, about twenty people were killed and many more were injured.
 The attack by anarchist Santiago Salvador shocked Barcelona, and became symbolic of the era's social unrest.
 The Liceu re-opened its doors on 18 January 1894, but the seats occupied by those killed were not used for a number of years.
 The second bomb was displayed at the Van Gogh Museum in 2007, during the exhibition "Barcelona around 1900".

 In 1909, the auditorium was renovated.
 Spanish neutrality during World War I allowed the Catalan textile industry to amass enormous wealth by supplying the warring parties.
 The 1920s were prosperous; the Liceu became established, welcoming leading singers, conductors and companies such as Sergei Diaghilev's Ballets Russes.

 When the Second Spanish Republic was proclaimed in 1931, political instability triggered a financial crisis for the Liceu which was overcome with subsidies from the Barcelona City Council and the regional Catalonia government.
 The theater was nationalized during the Spanish Civil War and was renamed Teatre del Liceu – Teatre Nacional de Catalunya (Liceu Opera House – the National Theater of Catalonia); its opera seasons were suspended.
 After the civil war, in 1939, the Liceu was returned to its original owners.